Marcopolo1975/portfolio-project-4/README.md

 # The Explorer blog

 The Explorer Blog App is a web application designed for travel enthusiasts to share their travel experiences, photos, and tips with a community of like-minded adventurers.
-Users can create and manage their own travel blogs, read and comment on posts from others, and discover new travel destinations.
+Users can create and manage their own Posts, read and comment on posts from others, and discover new travel destinations.
 The app provides a platform for users to engage with each other's content through likes and comments, fostering a vibrant and interactive travel community.

 The live link can be found here - [The Explorer Blog](https://explorer-blog-530c0b1471ba.herokuapp.com/)